 The Christian stands eternally in grace from God’s viewpoint.
 This grace is unalterable because of Christ.

 “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God” (Romans 5:1-2).

-When the child of God is disciplined by Him, it is an issue of grace, not punishment.
+When God disciplines the child of God, it is an issue of grace, not punishment.
 Discipline is remedial, not punitive.
 The Greek word for “chasten” (He 12:6) means to train a child or discipline.
 God designs His chastening to correct the behavior of the believer.
 It is God’s process of educating and developing believers.
 He refuses to let us get away with sin as a faithful Father.
-He will not allow us get away with something that will hurt us.
+He will not allow us to get away with something that will hurt us.
 When a believer recognizes this, he moves toward stable Christian living based on grace.